Chris's Metal Detecting Page -

 If we're to assume silver coins produce no halo in the soil (actually, they do), then I can't imagine why this happens.
 Ground balance has a limited effect on this strange occurrence, but fiddling with the settings suggests it isn't the main factor.
 Why should the discriminator circuits reject a silver dime that's only a couple inches from the coil and not covered by any intervening dirt or minerals?
 Nobody has explained this satisfactorily.

-In this article, I've written about what I think is the most valuable technique for finding older coins.
-Some people will say success is all about "research".
-That is partially true, but... you can research the stuffing out of a place, but if you don't put your coil over that deep coin, you are going to miss it.
+In this article, I've written about what I think is the most valuable set of techniques for finding older coins.
+Some people will say success is all about research.
+They are correct in a sense, but... even if you research the stuffing out of a place, you won't find that deep coin unless you put your coil over it and listen carefully.
 Even sites that have never been hunted may lack any shallow coins; it depends on the ground conditions, erosion, leaf deposition, and a number of factors.
 Recently I hunted a site where I knew the only coins had been dropped in the late 1970's.
 They were already 4 to 5 inches deep.

 If you don't dig that "iffy" signal, you will be leaving something in the ground that might be a deep coin.
+It's probably junk, but you'll never know until you unearth it.
 Consider Schroedinger's Cat.
 If you don't dig the signal, then as far as anyone is concerned, the target remains a superposition of all possible metal objects that could produce that sound.
 You have to collapse the probability states and make it be something definite.
 (Ok, so perhaps it's not technically a Schroedinger's Cat situation, but it works for me.)

 You have to dig it to know what it is.